tweag/sparkle/posts/hello-sparkle.md

 [this paper](https://www.cs.princeton.edu/~blei/papers/HoffmanBleiBach2010b.pdf).

 We will go through this step by step.
-The first thing to do is to Spark to go ahead initialize a few internal datastructures, collectively called a *context* (as in the first example).
+The first thing to do is to initialize a few (internal) Spark datastructures, collectively called a *context* (as in the first example).
 We'll be using Spark's recently introduced Data Frames, so we need the context to include that too: